 - Spoon creamed chipped beef mixture onto the toast.
 Sprinkle with parsley and serve.

-- Carl Buddig is a brand that’s popular and often used for chipped beef.
+Carl Buddig is a popular brand and is often used for chipped beef.

-- Hormel also sells dried beef in jars and pouches.
+Hormel also sells dried beef in jars and pouches.
+It should be soaked to remove excess sodium.

-- Armour has dried chipped beef in a jar.
+Armour has dried chipped beef in a jar.
+It needs to be soaked to remove excess salt.

 - Lemon Artichoke Chicken